agrueneberg/Sessel/README.md

 SPARQL Endpoint
 ---------------

-A GUI-based SPARQL endpoint that understands the `SELECT` subset of the [SPARQL query language](http://www.w3.org/TR/rdf-sparql-query/) is provided at `http://<your_host>/<your_db>/_design/sessel/sparql.html`.
-At the moment, it is GUI-based only because CouchDB does not allow web services to be described as JavaScript in replicable design documents yet.
-As a workaround, a [companion tool based on Node](https://github.com/agrueneberg/Sessel/tree/node) can be put in front of Sessel to expose its SPARQL endpoint on the web, or a standalone SPARQL processors such as [ARQ](http://jena.sourceforge.net/ARQ/) can be used to refer to the generated triples:
+Sessel bundles Antonio Garrote's fantastic [rdfstore-js](https://github.com/antoniogarrote/rdfstore-js), an RDF store with SPARQL support written entirely in JavaScript.
+A graphical query interface can be accessed at `http://<your_host>/<your_db>/_design/sessel/sparql.html`.

+Alternatively, a standalone SPARQL processors such as [ARQ](http://jena.sourceforge.net/ARQ/) can be used to import the generated triples through the export interface:

     SELECT *
     FROM <http://<your_host>/<your_db>/_design/sessel/_rewrite/export.ttl>